Get insider access

 Transducer Dynamic

-The Sennheiser HD 600 look very similar to Sennheiser HD 650, with a few differences in the headband design.
+The Sennheiser HD 600 look very similar to the Sennheiser HD 650, with a few differences in the headband design.
 These headphones have large open ear cups with a suede-like finish on the padding that gives them a premium appeal.
-They have a cool blue patterned finish that makes them stand out from the other models in the Sennheiser HD series.
+Their cool blue patterned finish makes them stand out from the other models in the Sennheiser HD series.
+However, newer units are only available in a monochrome black finish.

 7.0